tldr-pages/tldr/pages/common/golangci-lint.md

 `golangci-lint linters`

-- Enable a specific linter for this run
+- [E]nable a specific linter for this run

-`golangci-lint run -E linterToEnable`
+`golangci-lint run --enable linterToEnable`